facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

   'segment': String or speech utterance
 }
 ```
-For text the segment is a detokenized word, while for speech is a list of numbers.
+For text, the segment is a detokenized word, while for speech, it is a list of numbers.

 ### Client
 The client will handle the evaluation process mentioned above.
 It should be out-of-box as well.
 The client's protocol is as following table.
 The segment_size the length of segment in milisecond.